minnervva/fpna-robustness/codes/test_pytorch_lightning/README.md

 ```

 Arguments
+- dataset: Name of dataset to analyze
+- model: Name of model to run on the dataset
 - batch_size: Batch size for training and testing (default: 64)
 - max_epochs: Number of epochs for training (default: 10)
 - experiment_name: Name of the experiment for logging (default: 'mnist_model')